k8ight/Universal-Linux-Installer/README.md

 # Debian-Cli-Installer
 A sh script based debian or other supported linux live cd/usb installer

-#inf on CLI use "su -" to access root
+#if on CLI use "su -" to access root
 #make the script executable using # chmod 777 ./installer.sh

 #then include it on ur live cd/dvd 's /usr/bin or on or /root /home dir